BCarlson1512/BCarlson1512/README.md

 - 🤔 I’m looking for help with (Nothing atm) but if you have suggestions on how/where I can improve my work, reach out to me.
 - 💬 Ask me about anything React, or my Hobbies (programmers have lives too :))
 - 📫 How to reach me:
-   -- Email me:
+   - Email me: ben_carlson@web-us.ca (business inquiries) benproskilled@gmail.com (personal)
-   -- Connect with me on Linkedin
+   - Connect with me on Linkedin
-   -- Follow/Star my Projects on github
+   - Follow/Star my Projects on GitHub
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I am part Ukrainan and part Swedish, so good food runs in the family.
 -->